mkv25-games/LD30/design/tasklist.md

 Bugs
 ----
 - Map doesn't immediately clear down indicators or map lines after ending and restarting a game
+- Moving through a portal from space to a planet incorrectly lets the player place anywhere on the planet

 Improvements based on Player feedback
 -------------------------------------